mhwlng/streamdeck-elite/README.md

 Text colors can be configured separately for each button state.
 If color #ff00ff is chosen, then the text will always be hidden.

+A normal and disabled sound can be played when pressing a limpet button.

 The plugin looks for a StartPreset.start file in this Elite Dangerous key bindings directory :